vmware-archive/spring-boot-data-rest-demo/AddUI.md

 </html>
 ```

-The script tag includes the basics for a webcomponents implementation.
-The link imports the greeting display that we'll create in the next section.
-In the body you can see that we simply use a custom component.
+The script tag includes the basics for a webcomponents implementation for browsers that don't support it natively.
+The link imports the greeting-display custom component that we'll create in the next sections, and we add it to the page as you do any other component.

 ### Add the JavaScript libraries

-For this page we're going to use the Google Polymer JavaScript library.
-This is a powerful framework and set of components that is based on the WebComponents specs from W3C.
-If you're not familiar with Polymer or WebComonents that's OKay, this is going to be all copy/past, but the code will give you a sense of what it does.

 1. Go back to the Terminal, and navigate to the static directory.
 EG: ~/S1P2016/workspace/<your_project>/src/main/resources/static
 2. Install the appropriate Polymer libraries